“Build an outstanding youth program which inspires wrestling excellence”

 Wrestling League (PCJWL) from the south.
 At that time, our clubs mascot and

 name were changed to the "Maple Valley Wolfpack".
-The PCJWL is an
+The PCJWL is an unaffiliated

 In 2005, the Maple Valley Wolfpack program and parents extended the wrestling

-opportunity in Maple Valley by launching a Freestyle and Greco wrestling
+opportunity in Maple Valley by launching a Freestyle and Greco wrestling program

-wrestlers captured the WA State team titles in Folkstyle, Freestyle and Greco.
+the WA State team titles in Folkstyle, Freestyle and Greco.

 Youth wrestling opportunity in Maple Valley continues to thrive due to so many

-volunteers past and present, coaches, board members, volunteers, and
+volunteers past and present, coaches, board members, volunteers, and supporters

-have contributed and supported this great sport and this great organization.
+and supported this great sport and this great organization.

 If any of the information above or below is incorrect, or you have additional details